noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 ### 3.4. <a name='communicationarchitecture'></a>communication architecture

-- todo: i just havent focused on the networking layer enough
+- todo: most of this is within aws/networking docs

 ### 3.5. <a name='YieldingArchitecture'></a>Yielding Architecture